Maudsley family therapy: Evidence-based strategy

 To date there have been four randomized controlled trials of Maudsley Family Therapy.
-The first (Russell et al., 1987) compared the Maudsley Model to individual therapy and found that family-based treatment was more effective for patients under 19 years of age with less than three years duration of illness.
+The first compared the Maudsley Model to individual therapy and found that family-based treatment was more effective for patients under 19 years of age with less than three years duration of illness.
 Ninety percent of these patients achieved a normal weight or the return of menses at the end of treatment including at five year follow-up (Eisler, et al., 1997).
-Two further randomised trials compared standard Maudsley treatment with a modified version where the patients and parents were seen separately (Le Grange et al. 1992, Eisler et al., 2000).
+Two further randomised trials compared standard Maudsley treatment with a modified version where the patients and parents were seen separately (Le Grange et al. 1992).
 In these trials approximately 70% of patients returned to a normal body weight (>90% IBW) or experienced the return of menses at the end of treatment, regardless of which version of the model was employed.
-Results from a more recent randomised controlled trial suggest that results are maintained with the manualisation of the Maudsley approach (Lock & Le Grange, 2001).
+Results from a more recent randomised controlled trial suggest that results are maintained with the manualisation of the Maudsley approach.
 There is also evidence that a short (six months) and a long course (one year) of treatment results in a similar positive outcome (Lock et al., 2005).
-Finally, the outcome using family-based treatment appears just as positive for children (9–12 years old) as it does for adolescents (Lock et al., 2006).
+Finally, the outcome using family-based treatment appears just as positive for children (9–12 years old) as it does for adolescents.

+Family-Based Treatment Enhanced (FBT+)

+Family-based treatment enhanced (FBT+) is an adaptation of family-based treatment that combines standard FBT principles with a broader multidisciplinary team, peer workers, and delivery via telehealth.
+The treatment team in FBT+ always includes a family therapist, a dietitian, a medical provider, a peer mentor with lived experience of an eating disorder who supports the patient, and a peer mentor with lived experience of caring for someone with an eating disorder who supports the parent or carer.
+In one study, 80% of 210 patients receiving FBT+ achieved 95% of their target weight by 16 weeks of treatment.